kubeflow/website/quick-github-guide.md

   The PR is auto-sent to the upstream repository - that is, the one you forked from.

-1. If you need to make changes to the files in your PR, continue making them locally in the same branch, then push them again in the same way.
+1. If you need to change the files in your PR, continue changing them locally in the same branch, then push them again in the same way.
 GitHub automatically sends them through to the same PR on the upstream repository!